Project Air Strategy Treatment Guidelines and Intervention Manuals

 Federal Minister for Mental Health, Mark Butler released the BPD Guidelines on 15th March 2013 in Canberra.
 These are the first NHMRC Guidelines for this important mental health disorder that affects over a million Australians, with an estimated prevalence of 5.9% of the population.
 Approximately one third of all people admitted to mental health hospitals have a personality disorder or related condition.
 The guidelines recommend the widespread use of psychological treatments, the involvement of families and carers and the promotion of positive attitudes towards this condition as it responds well to specific treatments.
 Recommendations from the Project Air Strategy feature prominently in the guidelines, emphasising the relevance and value of the strategy in promoting quality treatment and increasing hope in those with the disorder.

-Project Air Peers Facilitator Manual
+Project Air Peers

-This manual is for peer workers, mental health professionals and services who are interested in providing co-facilitated programs for individuals with personality disorder.
+Project Air has developed two programs - 6 weeks and 10 weeks.
+The manuals are for peer workers, mental health professionals and services who are interested in providing co-facilitated programs for individuals with personality disorder.
 It is recommended that peer workers involved in the program have lived experience of personality disorder (with traits resembling borderline personality disorder) and have undergone the training associated with delivering and using this intervention manual.
 Clinicians delivering the intervention should be adequately qualified and both peer workers and mental health clinicians should be engaged in regular supervision, peer consultation, and other continuous professional development.

 12 Week Group Skills (DBT) Training Overview